Frequently Asked Questions (FAQs)

 Please visit the UC Financial Aid UC Costs webpage for the current tuition rates for part- and full-time graduate students who are in or out of state.
 For the purpose of tuition, full-time status at UC for graduate students is 10 credit hours.

-Student can pursue student loans by completing the FAFSA, scholarships and graduate assistantships through the School of Social Work, scholarships through the University of Cincinnati, or scholarships and grants from outside sources.
+Scholarships, fellowships, and graduate assistantships are available through the School of Social Work.
 Current students are notified of assistantships as they become available, and incoming students are notified of openings in their offer letter.
+Scholarships are also available through the University of Cincinnati, and students can pursue student loans by completing the FAFSA, or discover scholarships and grants from outside sources.